Sample Submission (libraries, DNA or RNA samples for library preps or QC)

 Please make sure that the samples conform to the sample or library requirements: see this page.

 - Submit your samples in 1.5 ml microcentrifuge tubes (clearly labeled on the lid).
 We suggest using low-retention tubes (e.g. Eppendorf LoBind).
 Please protect these tubes in a sturdy box or in disposable 50 ml centrifuge tubes from damage from cold-packs.
 If using wet ice, double-wrap your samples.
 Please use unique sample names!

 - DNA samples for large scale projects can also be submitted in sealed 96-well PCR plates.
 To ensure that your samples arrive without leakage and cross-contamination, use one of the following types of seals: –Heat Seal (this is the preferred method.
 Please use a removable heat seal that allows the plate to be resealed such as “Easy Peel”) or adhesive aluminum foil seals like “AlumaSeal” .
 Protect the plates in a sturdy box.
 Sample shipments of plates should be carried out on a surplus of frozen “blue ice” blocks or on dry ice, to insure that the samples remain frozen at all times.

 - For genomic DNA and other dsDNA shipments in tubes, cold packs (e.g. “blue ice”) are usually sufficient.
 For RNA dry ice is recommended.
 Please only ship with courier services (FedEx, UPS, DHL).
 If you are shipping DNA for PacBio libraries, please follow the PacBio guidelines for shipping and handling.

-- Do not ship any samples before a weekend (i.e. on Fridays) or the day before a holiday: see this calendar of our University holidays.
+- Do not ship any samples before a weekend (i.e., on a Thursday for Friday arrival) or the day before a holiday: see this calendar of our University holidays.